echau01/Notes-CPSC210Project/README.md

 - As a user, I want to be able to save my notes and categories to file
 - As a user, I want to be able to load my notes and categories from file

-Phase 4: Task 2
+## Phase 4: Task 2
 - A hashmap has been implemented in both CategoryContainer and Category.
-- Type Hierarchy: ContainerGUI abstracts away code from CategoryContainerGUI and CategoryGUI
+- Type Hierarchy: ContainerGUI abstracts away code from CategoryContainerGUI and CategoryGUI, etc.

+## Phase 4: Task 3
+- If I had more time to work on the project, I would have rebuilt the entire thing from the ground up using the design methods we learned to reduce code duplication.
+As of now, my code has severely bad duplication and no clear way of avoiding this.
+Had I done the proper planning beforehand, my code could have ended up much cleaner.